jeancochrane/jeancochrane.com/content/blog/price-is-right.md

 > *Frances Quinlan, ["Tibetan Pop
 > Stars"](https://hopalong.bandcamp.com/track/tibetan-pop-stars)*

-This week I learned how to read Postgres' query planner, which means I got to play _The Price Is Right_ with SQL queries.
-(I grew up on [_Antiques Roadshow_](https://en.wikipedia.org/wiki/Antiques_Roadshow),
-but it's not nearly as expressive of an analogy.)
-The query planner is a fun tool that tells you how expensive a given SQL expression will be, and it nicely illustrates some of the costs and benefits of the declarative programming paradigm that SQL takes part in.
+A hidden gem of the PostgreSQL database system is its **query planner**, which you can use to play _The Price Is Right_ with SQL expressions.[^antiques-roadshow] the query planner is a fun tool that tells you how expensive a given SQL expression will be, and it nicely illustrates some of the costs and benefits of the declarative programming paradigm that SQL takes part in.